annabellaals/Bella_restaurant/README.md

 I would like to acknowledge the following people who have contributed to the completion of this project:

-* My family for their patience and support during the development of this project.
+* My support system at home for being patience and the hands-on constant advice
-* The online community for their support and the wealth of resources available for Django and web development.
-* The Django community for their continuous improvements and support.
+* Credits to Code Institute, help from mentor Greame, and slack community
+* Credits to Harvard´s Online courses
+* Credits to W3schools
+* Credits to Udemy
+* Credits to code Institute students, helped me on-hand

 ---